 This club is moderated by Mr. Lendeck and Ms. Brosman.

 The Knights for Life are McQuaid Jesuit’s focal point for all life issues.
 The Catholic Church teaches that all human life is sacred from the moment of conception until natural death.
-To support this position, educate their peers, and promote advocacy, the group sponsors the annual Break for Life Conference.
-This popular conference draws over one hundred students each year and addresses a variety of life issues, including but not limited to abortion, capital punishment, the environment, poverty, migrant issues and euthanasia.
+To support this position, educate their peers, and promote advocacy, the group sponsors various pro-life events during the school year.

 Magic Club is a group that teaches and plays Magic: The Gathering.
 Magic was the first trading card game produced.
 It can be played by two or more players in various formats, the most common of which uses a deck of at least 60 cards containing no more than four of a single card, with some exceptions.
 For more information on the game click here.